kartikpalani/Smart-Energy-Hackathon/The e-Team/README.md

  - For sensing the  human subject in area PIR motion sensor is used.
 Where motion sensors are mounted in two different regions in a room covering entire room.
 Based on region in which person is detected, Fan is switched on respective region.Motion sensor data predict the location of room which is occupied.
  - Camera is used for detecting human entering a room.
 A face recognition algorithm is able to detect and recognise human registered in the system.

 Future Enhancements:
  ======
- - System can be scaled up to control room’s tube-light, fan, AC and other appliance.
+ - System can be scaled up to control roomï¿½s tube-light, fan, AC and other appliance.
 Necessary modification may require permission from department.
  - Enhancement in face recognition algorithm with moving people.
  - Whenever a person enters a room, he/she can be recognised and by using machine learning algorithm specific user profile can be upload for example set on their PC, lights near their area.